Maaaaaarrk/HiimFilter-PD2-Filter/README.md

 ![img1](examples/unid1.PNG?raw=true)

 ## Early / New to PD2 hints
-Utility items have useful notes tool tips.
+* Utility items have useful notes tool tips.
-Also Filter level 1/2 have a note recommending useful items to "slam" T3 Maps will tell you when the rolls are good.
+* Also Filter level 1/2 have a note recommending useful items to "slam"
+* T3 Maps will tell you when the rolls are good

 ![img1](examples/maps1.png?raw=true)